GeoffWilliams/k8s-vault/README.md

 * Take note of the `Useal Key` infos - you need these to unseal (turn on) the vault
 * Same goes for `Intial Root Token` - this is used for `vault` root level cli access
-* You only see these messages once, even with `helm status -n vault vault`
+* You only see these messages once

 ```
 kubectl exec -n vault --stdin=true --tty=true vault-0 -- vault operator init